Cumberland High School (Rhode Island): Campus

 Cumberland High school has three main buildings.
 The Main building houses the school cafeteria, main office, and the majority of the CHS's classrooms and resources.
 The Transitional building is a circular-shaped building primarily houses the ninth grade class including lockers.
 Additionally, the Transitional building is home to the Cumberland School Department administration.
 The Transitional building and Main buildings are connected by an enclosed bridge.
 The Wellness Center houses CHS's gymnasiums and locker rooms as well as health classrooms and a weight room.
 It is the newest of the three buildings.

 The campus finished major renovations known as CHS 2010 at the end of the 2007–2008 school year.
 This project was designed to create a 21st-century learning environment on the campus of Cumberland High School.
 These renovations included the addition of a science and technology wing, the Wellness Center, a fine arts wing, and the refurbishing of numerous other areas.

 The 2008–2009 school year marked the opening of several newly installed computer labs, including the Graphic Design Lab, the World Language Lab, and the CAD Lab.

 Curriculum

 Cumberland High houses departments in English, Mathematics, Sciences, History, Languages, Special Education, and Fine Arts.

-The school hosts approximately 28 clubs and co-curricular activities as well as over 20 sports for all students.

-The more successful of these clubs include: Student Government, Symphonic Wind Ensemble, Clipper Dance Team, Mock Trial, Math Team, Debate Team, The World Language Club, Game Club, Living Lessons, Future Business Leaders of America, Ecology Club and the Clef Singers, the school's choral group.

 The three publications at the school are "The Scanner", the Literary Magazine, and the French Newsletter.